bluekingnfx/Breast-cancer-detection/README.md

 - Next js is been removed due to time constraints and streamlit will be utlizied
 - Model architecture is well learned and implemented
+- **Accuracy obtained was 85% on testing set.**
-- Integration and accuracy calculation is pending, hopeful to be completed before final submission
+- Integration is pending, hopeful to be completed before final submission
+![Folder structure on building the model locally.] ("./resources/Folder_structure.png")
+- Trained Model is uploaded